openid/connect/openid-4-vc-security-and-trust-1_0.md

 An additional PIN that is transferred from the issuer to the verifier can be used to protect the pre-authorized code.

+Todo: Whats the role of the PIN precisely?
+Should it be invalidated after a couple of attempts?

 ### Authorization Code Grant

 For all **other grant types**, the considerations in the OAuth Security